caltechlibrary/newt/newt_yaml_syntax.md

 ## the "models" property

 Models holds a list of individual models used by our data pipelines.
 The models are used by Newt code generator and the Newt router.
-Models were inspired by a subset of GitHub YAML issue template syntax (abbr: GHYTS).
+Models were inspired by a subset of GitHub YAML issue template syntax (abbr: GHYITS).
 Models contain lists of elements, elements are descriptions of HTML5 input elements and their attributes.

 ### a model object